 With age, your spine changes.
 By the time you are in your 30s, your spine begins a wearing-down process.
 9 out of 10 people will have cervical spondylosis by the age of 60.

 Maintaining a good posture, doing appropriate exercises to strengthen the muscles around the spine, and avoiding injuries to the neck may help in delaying the onset of spondylosis.
-When playing any sport, make sure you use the right equipment to prevent stress to the spine.
+When playing any sport, make sure you use the right equipment to prevent stress on the spine.

 Most early symptoms such as pain can be treated at home with medications and simple lifestyle changes.
 However, some people may develop complications such as bone spurs, disc herniation, and nerve compression.
 In these types of situations, more medical attention is required such as stronger medications, steroid injections, and surgery.
 This would vary from person to person.